-AASC strives to help children with autism acquire the skills necessary to become fully capable members of their communities, ultimately able to prosper without the need for intensive intervention.
+AASC strives to help children with autism acquire the skills necessary to become fully capable members of their communities, buy more about ultimately able to prosper without the need for intensive intervention.
 Our vision is to be a model organization for individualized programs that can be replicated to serve a growing need.

 Our team of highly qualified professionals is dedicated to improving the lives of children and families struggling with Autism and related disorders.
 We provide one-on-one and small group ABA therapy for children and adolescents age 2-21 in a center-based setting.
 In addition, AASC offers parent training, school consultation, social skills groups, and summer camps.